-Sander Bastiaens^(D), Jono Vanhie-Van Gerwen^(D), Nicola Macoir^(D), Kenneth Deprez^(D), Cedric De Cock^(D), Wout Joseph^(D), Senior Member, IEEE, Eli De Poorter^(D), and David Plets^(D), Member, IEEE
+Sander Bastiaens (b), Jono Vanhie-Van Gerwen (b), Nicola Macoir (b), Kenneth Deprez (b), Cedric De Cock (b), Wout Joseph (b), (Senior Member, IEEE), Eli De Poorter (b) and David Plets (b), (Member, IEEE)

-Abstract-Within the context of the Internet of Things (IoT), many applications require high-quality positioning services.
-As opposed to traditional technologies, the two most recent positioning solutions: 1) ultra-wideband (UWB) and 2) (unmodulated) visible light positioning [(u)VLP] are well suited to economically supply centimeter-to-decimeter level accuracy.
-This manuscript benchmarks the 2-D positioning performance of an 8-anchor asymmetric double-sided two-way ranging (aSDS-TWR) UWB system and a 15-LED frequency-division multiple access (FDMA) received signal strength (RSS) (u)VLP system in terms of feasibility and accuracy.
-With extensive experimental data, collected at two heights in a 8 m by 6 m open zone equipped with a precise ground-truth system, it is demonstrated that both visible light positioning (VLP) and UWB already attain median and 90th percentile positioning errors in the order of 5 and 10 cm in line-of-sight (LOS) conditions.
-An approximately 20-cm median accuracy can be obtained with uVLP, whose main benefit is it being infrastructureless and thus very inexpensive.
-The accuracy degradation effects of non-LOS (NLOS) on UWB/(u)VLP are highlighted with four scenarios, each consisting of a different configuration of metallic closets.
-For the considered setup, in 2-D and with minimal tilt of the object to be tracked, VLP outscores UWB in NLOS conditions, while for LOS scenarios similar results are obtained.
+Within the context of Internet of Things (IoT), many applications require high-quality positioning services.
+As opposed to traditional technologies, the two most recent positioning solutions, Ultra-Wideband (UWB) and (unmodulated) Visible Light Positioning ((u)VLP) are well-endowed to economically supply centimetre to decimetre level accuracy.
+This manuscript benchmarks the 2D positioning performance of an 8-anchor asymmetric double-sided two-way ranging (aSDS-TWR) UWB system and a 15-LED frequency-division multiple access (FDMA) received signal strength (RSS) (u)VLP system in terms of feasibility and accuracy.
+With extensive experimental data, collected at 2 heights in a 8 m by 6 m open zone equipped with a precise ground truth system, it is demonstrated that both VLP and UWB already attain median and 90th percentile positioning errors in the order of 5 cm and 10 cm in line-of-sight (LOS) conditions.
+An approximately 20 cm median accuracy can be obtained with uVLP, whose main benefit is it being infrastructureless and thus very inexpensive.
+The accuracy degradation effects of non-line-ofsight (NLOS) on UWB/(u)VLP are highlighted with 4 scenarios, each consisting of a different configuration of metallic closets.
+For the considered setup, in 2D and with minimal tilt of the object to be tracked, VLP outscores UWB in NLOS conditions, while for LOS scenarios similar results are obtained.